All Episodes

 I'm talking about liberal Democrat socialists.

-Well, I don't know if that's the fact, but I'm just saying it's just even other people in society other than yourself that get some kind of pay or benefit.
+I don't know if that's the fact, but I'm just saying it's just even other people in society other than yourself that get some kind of pay or benefit.

-If it's not a union, they go right to a lawyer, and the lawyer negotiates all their pay and benefits.
+If it's not a union, they go right to a lawyer and the lawyer negotiates all their pay and benefits.

 Not everybody that gets paid has a lawyer arrange their payment or their contract.

-Not everybody works out of contract.
+Not everybody works out a contract.

-But the point is my lawyer is not out negotiating the pay of every other talk show host in the country.
+Right, not everybody, but the point is, my lawyer is not out negotiating the pay of every other talk show host in the country.

 He's representing me.